terminalcloud/apps/docs/cling.md

 ---

 ## Usage
-Spin up your terminal container based on this snapshot and start using the Cling interpreter immediatelly!
+Spin up your terminal container based on this snapshot and start using the Cling interpreter immediately!

 ### Syntax - Quick Guide